spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 ###**Kubernetes**
 ######**Basic yaml orchestration format**
->apiVersion: v1
+>apiVersion: (v1 for Pod, apps/v1 for others listed below)
 kind: (Pod, ReplicationController, ReplicaSet, Deployment)
 metadata:
   name: name-here
-  labels: (optional labels)
+  labels:
+    labelKey: labelValue
+    labelKey2: anotherLabelValue
 spec:
   Specify container details, what you want the container to be named, and which image you want the container to use

->If using ReplicaSet or ReplicationController, template: must be within spec: i.e.
+>If using ReplicaSet, ReplicationController, or Deployment, 'template:'' must be within 'spec:', as shown below
 spec:
   template:
     pod-specs: (metadata:, spec:)

->At the end of a Deployment ReplicationController yaml file, you can control the number of replicas by adding "replicas:" in line with template:
+>At the end of a Deployment or ReplicationController yaml file, you can control the number of replicas by adding "replicas:" in line with template:
 If using ReplicaSet or Deployment, you can match pod control up with other pods that have matching labels by adding the following to the end of the file: